 Adjunct Senior Fellow, Technology and National Security Program, Center for a New American Security

 CEO, Technology for Global Security

 Senior Fellow and Director, Technology and National Security Program, Center for a New American Security

 On the Radar is a product of the Andreas C. Dracopoulos iDeas Lab, the in-house digital, multimedia, and design agency at the Center for Strategic and International Studies.

-Established in Washington, D.C., over 50 years ago, the Center for Strategic and International Studies (CSIS) is a bipartisan, nonprofit policy research organization dedicated to providing strategic insights and policy solutions to help decisionmakers chart a course toward a better world.
+Established in Washington, D.C. nearly 60 years ago, the Center for Strategic and International Studies (CSIS) is a bipartisan, nonprofit policy research organization dedicated to advancing practical ideas that address the world’s greatest challenges.
+CSIS is ranked the number one think tank in the United States by the University of Pennsylvania’s annual think tank report.
 To learn more about CSIS, visit www.CSIS.org.